-As the sun set and the sky turned dark, she followed Sir Joseph's direction, walking into the woods marking down descriptions of key plants hunting for a trace of anything unusual or similar.
+As the sun set and the sky turned dark, she followed Sir Joseph's direction, walking into the woods, marking down descriptions of key plants and hunting for a trace of anything unusual or forming a recognizable pattern or path.
 The only problem being almost every plant looked unusual to her.
 Her feet ached and her mind was numb from the horror of staring into the empty eye sockets of so many skulls.
-All she wanted was the trip to end right here and now.
+All she wanted was for the trip to end right here and now.
 But that wasn't to be.
 Kanani had lashed some poles together and made a small place for him to sleep, raising another question.

-"Where are we to sleep tonight?" she cringed at the thready sound of her voice.
-It now made sense why even the birds refused to sing here, it seemed wrong, as if the scattered dead would be offended by the sound and rise up.
+"Sir Joseph, where are we to sleep tonight?"
+She cringed at the thready sound of her voice.
+It now made sense why even the birds refused to sing here.
+It seemed wrong, as if the scattered dead would be offended by the sound and rise up.

 "Sleep?
 Good God, girl haven't you been paying attention?
-We aren't to sleep.
-We are to wait at the edge of the pits and watch the woods for the lights of the eyes of the Berbalangs."
+We aren't to sleep, we are to wait at the edge of the pits and watch the woods for the lights of the eyes of the Berbalangs."

-Stunned, her mouth fell open-he was serious!
+Stunned, her mouth fell open; he was serious.
 He intended for them to stand all night at the edge of the most distressing assemblage of human remains she'd never dreamed of while staring into the dark jungle for supernatural eyes.